Security identity definition examples

 In this example, since the Domain Users group is included as a member of the SampleTeam2 group, all users who have the Domain Users granted identity also become members of the SampleTeam2 group.

-When pushing a group security identity, you overwrite the current version of that same group.
+When pushing a group, you overwrite the current version of that group.
 Therefore, if you want to keep existing group members, be sure to include them in the new group configuration.
-If this isn’t viable, consider using granted identities instead.
+If this isn’t viable, consider using granted security identities instead.

 A group can have granted identities.
 Any security identity that’s a member of that group receives these granted identities.